transferwise/pipelinewise/docs/connectors/taps/mysql.rst

 * ``SUPER`` privilege in MySQL - If using :ref:`log_based`, the ``SUPER`` privilege is required to define the appropriate server settings.

+* The database connection credentials (which you will supply to the connection details in the tap) also need to have access to ``INFORMATION_SCHEMA`` of the MySQL DB in order to get metadata of the tables (like primary key details, column data type details etc)

 **Step 2: Configuring database server settings**

 .. note::